bairblog/bairblog.github.io/_posts/2026-04-21-adaptive-parallel-reasoning.md

 Specifically, we apply masking and position IDs to mimic the inference behavior, such that each thread is only conditioned on the prompt+subtasks, without ever attending to sibling threads or the final conclusion.

-### Why does being engine-agnostic matter?

-It makes adoption easy since you don't need to figure out a separate hosting method and can leverage existing hardware infra.
+The engine-agnostic design makes adoption easy since you don't need to figure out a separate hosting method and can leverage existing hardware infra.
 It also gets better as existing inference engines get better.
 What's more, with an engine-agnostic method, we can serve a hybrid model that switches between sequential and parallel thinking mode easily.

-## Teaching with Demonstrations

-### Do we need demonstrations?
+## Training Models to Use Parallelism

-Yes, since you need to train to let the model output special tokens that orchestrate control flow.
+Once the inference path exists, the next problem is teaching a model to use it.
+Demonstrations are needed because the model must learn to output special tokens that orchestrate control flow.
 We found the instruction-following capabilities of base models insufficient for generating parallel threads.

 An interesting question here is: does SFT training induce a fundamental reasoning capability for parallel execution that was previously absent, or does it merely align the model's existing pre-trained capabilities to a specific control-flow token syntax.
 Typical wisdom is SFT teaches new knowledge; but contrary to common belief, some papers—notably Parallel-R1 ([Zheng et al., 2025](https://doi.org/10.48550/arXiv.2509.07980)) and NPR ([Wu et al., 2025](https://doi.org/10.48550/arXiv.2512.07461))—argue that their SFT demonstrations simply just induce format following (i.e., how to structure parallel requests).
 We leave it as future work for researchers.

-### Where do parallelization demonstrations come from?

 <p class="apr-fig apr-fig--wide">
 <img src="/assets/adaptive-parallel-reasoning/figure-11-demo-sources.png" alt="Figure 11: Sources of Parallelization Demonstration Data"><br>
 <i class="apr-fig-cap">Figure 11: Sources of Parallelization Demonstration Data</i>
 </p>

-## Reward Design: How to incentivize parallelization?
+Demonstrations teach the syntax of parallel control flow, but they do not fully solve the incentive problem.
 In an ideal world, we only need to reward the outcome accuracy, and the parallelization pattern emerges naturally given it learns to output special tokens through SFT, similar to the emergence of long CoT.
 However, researchers ([Zheng et al., 2025](https://doi.org/10.48550/arXiv.2509.07980)) observed that this is not enough, and we do in fact need parallelization incentives.
 The question then becomes, how do we tell when the model is parallelizing effectively?

-### Rewarding Parallel Structures

-Naively, we can give a reward for the number of threads spawned.
+**Structure-only rewards are too easy to game.** Naively, we can give a reward for the number of threads spawned.
 But models can spawn many short, useless threads to hack the reward.
 Okay, that doesn’t work.
 How about a binary reward for simply using parallel structure correctly?
 This partially solves the issue of models spamming new threads, but models still learn to spawn threads when they don’t need to.
 The authors of Parallel-R1 ([Zheng et al., 2025](https://doi.org/10.48550/arXiv.2509.07980)) introduced an alternating-schedule, only rewarding parallel structure 20% of the time, which successfully increased the use of parallel structure (13.6% -> 63%), but had little impact on overall accuracy.

 With this structure-only approach, we might be drifting away from our original goal of increasing accuracy and reducing latency… How can we optimize for the Pareto frontier directly?
 Accuracy is simple – we just look at the outcome.
 How about latency?

-### Rewarding Parallel Efficiency

-In sequential-only trajectories, we can measure latency based on the total number of tokens generated.
+**Efficiency rewards need to track the critical path.** In sequential-only trajectories, we can measure latency based on the total number of tokens generated.
 To extend this to parallel trajectories, we can focus on the critical path, or the longest sequence of tokens that are causally dependent, as this directly determines our end-to-end generation time (aka wall-clock time).
 As an example, when there are two &lt;Parallel&gt; sections with five threads each, the critical path will go through the longest thread from the first parallel section, then any sequential tokens, then the longest thread from the second parallel section, and so on until the end of sequence.

 <p class="apr-fig apr-fig--wide">
 <img src="/assets/adaptive-parallel-reasoning/figure-12-critical-path.png" alt="Figure 12: Critical Path Length Illustration"><br>